Eschatologue/CM_wiki/docs/class/rogue/soulknife.md

 You can weave a veil of psychic static to mask yourself.
 As a **:rsc-a: Magic**{ .rsc } action, you gain the ^^Invisible^^ condition for 1 hour or until you dismiss this effect (no action required).
 This invisibility ends early immediately after you deal damage to a creature or you force a creature to make a saving throw.

-Once you use this feature, you can't do so again until you finish a Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest** unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 ### Level 17: Rend Mind